Survey of international students shows changing perceptions towards Canada and Covid policies.

-The findings are part of the third installment of IDP Connect’s International Student Crossroads Research, which examined the attitudes and behaviors of more than 5,000 international students, current applicants and offer holders to higher education institutions across Australia, Canada, New Zealand, the United Kingdom and the United States.
+The third instalment of IDP Connect’s International Student Crossroads Research, supported by the Canadian Bureau for International Education (CBIE), examined the attitudes and behaviours of more than 5,000 international students who hold current applications and offers to higher education institutions across Australia, Canada, New Zealand, the United Kingdom and the United States.

 Simon Emmett, CEO of IDP Connect, said the research is a reminder of the ambition and eagerness of international students to pursue their lifelong goals.